-This recipe uses only 1/2 cup of vegan butter, to frost a two-layer cake or 24 cupcakes, simply double up each ingredient in the recipe.
+This recipe uses only 1/2 cup of vegan butter to frost a two-layer cake or 24 cupcakes.
+Simply double up each ingredient in the recipe.

-Let me explain the reasons below or jump to the next section to see my troubleshooting tips.
+Let me explain the reasons below, or jump to the next section for my troubleshooting tips.

-- Over-beating the ingredients – you beat the frosting too fast for too long.
+1. Over-beating the ingredients – you beat the frosting too fast for too long.

-- Too much soy milk – adding too much soy milk or any dairy milk curdle frosting.
+3. Too much soy milk – adding too much soy milk or any dairy milk curdle frosting.

-- Too sweet – you added too much powdered sugar to balance a runny frosting.
+5. Too sweet – you added too much powdered sugar to balance a runny frosting.

-This happens if you added too much liquid.
-Simply balance by adding an extra 1-2 teaspoons of cornstarch (to avoid raising the sweetness of the frosting) or powdered sugar if you don’t mind your frosting being too sweet.
+Balance by adding an extra 1-2 teaspoons of cornstarch (to avoid raising the sweetness of the frosting) or powdered sugar if you don’t mind your frosting being too sweet.

 Stir in a pinch of salt to balance the sweetness, about 1/4 teaspoon salt.

 Place the bowl in the fridge for 10 minutes and restart the beating steps.
 By bringing down the temperature, the fluffiness should come back.

 Yes, you can color your vegan frosting using natural food coloring paste or gel.
-Don’t use liquid food coloring in the frosting recipe, it can curdle the frosting.
+Don’t use liquid food coloring in the frosting recipe.
+It can curdle the frosting.

 Vegan Vanilla Frosting

-- In a medium bowl, cream soft vegan butter with an electric hand mixer, until smooth, fluffy and whiter in color – about 30 seconds
+- In a medium bowl, cream soft vegan butter with an electric hand mixer until smooth, fluffy and whiter in color – about 30 seconds.

 - Add the powdered sugar, vanilla, and 1 tablespoon of soy milk.

-- Beat on low speed with an electric hand mixer, this prevents the powdered sugar from bursting out of the bowl.
+- Beat on low speed with an electric hand mixer.
+This prevents the powdered sugar from bursting out of the bowl.
 Then, increase speed to medium-high speed moving around the bowl to bring all ingredients together.

-- Beating until it forms a smooth spreadable frosting, don't overbeat or it could curdle or get grainy.
+- Beating until it forms a smooth, spreadable frosting, don't overbeat, or it could curdle or get grainy.
 Read my post above for all my troubleshooting tips.

 - If frosting is too thick to your liking, beat in more milk, adding a few drops at a time.
 If frosting becomes too thin, beat in a small amount of extra powdered sugar.

-- Double the recipe for 24 cupcakes frosting or two-layer cake frosting.
+- Double the recipe for 12 cupcakes frosting or two-layer cake frosting.

-- You can add color to your frosting adding food coloring paste or gel, not liquid!
+- You can add color to your frosting, adding food coloring paste or gel, not liquid!

 - Store for up to one week in the fridge in a sealed container.